• Best Lawyers in America in dispute resolution

-Mr. Foutz began his legal career in law school as a clerk for the Honorable Lansing L. Mitchell, United States District Judge, Eastern District of Louisiana.
+Mr. Foutz began his legal career in law school as a clerk for Judge Lansing L. Mitchell, Eastern District of Louisiana.
 Following graduation, Mr. Foutz specialized in litigation, first at Jones Walker and later with Jack Martzell and Wendell Gauthier.

 Mr. Foutz is an active speaker and trainer at ADR seminars and workshops.
 A former teacher and college administrator, he has taught as an Adjunct Professor at Loyola Law School (Mediation and Arbitration) and Tulane University School of Law (Trial Advocacy).

-An AV-rated attorney, Mr. Foutz was selected by fellow attorneys and mediators for inclusion in Best Lawyers in America in dispute resolution, and is a member of the National Academy of Distinguished Neutrals.
+An AV-rated attorney, Mr. Foutz was selected by fellow attorneys and mediators for inclusion in Best Lawyers in America in dispute resolution.
 He is past chair of the Louisiana State Bar Association’s ADR Section and the New Orleans Bar Association’s ADR Committee.
 Mr. Foutz also served as a member of the Louisiana State Bar Association House of Delegates.

 Mr. Foutz graduated from Tulane University School of Law in 1980, where he was a member of the Tulane Law Review.
 He was a recipient of the Rittenberg-Weinstein Law Review Award, presented to the member with the most published material of high quality.